Can a 24-pin connector work with a 20-pin power connector?

 - You can purchase a 24-pin to 20-pin adapter from a number of online computer retailers.
 The adapter will connect to the 24-pin connector, converting it to a 20-pin connector, allowing you to connect it directly to the motherboard's 20-pin connection.
 There will be no need to detach or move the additional 4 pins.

-- Depending on the design of the 24-pin connector and the 20-pin connection on the motherboard, you may be able to plug the 24-pin connector into the motherboard connection without having to detach or move the additional 4 pins.
-It will be a tight fit, requiring a small bit of force to make the connector fit in place correctly.
-While this is an option you can try, it is not recommended that you do this, as it could result in damage to either the 24-pin power connector, the 20-pin power connection on the motherboard or damage to the motherboard itself, in the form of a crack due to applying excessive force around the motherboard connection.
+- You may be able to plug the 24-pin connector into the 20-pin motherboard connection without detaching or moving the additional 4 pins.
+It will be a tight fit and require a small bit of force to make the connector fit in place correctly.
+While this is an option you can try, we don't necessarily recommended it.
+Pushing a connector that actually doesn't fit or using excessive force could cause damage to the components on the motherboard or crack the motherboard itself.